We're offering 100 full scholarships for students from Turkey and Syria.

 How long are the exams?

-The duration is determined by the ECTS points earned through the course:
+The duration is determined by the ECTS credits earned through the course:

-- A 5 ECTS course means the exam is 90 minutes long.
+- A 5 ECTS credits course means the exam is 90 minutes long.

-- A 10 ECTS course means the exam is 180 minutes long.
+- A 10 ECTS credits course means the exam is 180 minutes long.

 How are the exams structured?